History of PlayStation in Timeline

 2015: PlayStation Gear Launch

-In 2015, Sony launched PlayStation Gear, an online store for merchandise and apparel.
+In 2015, Sony launched PlayStation Gear, which is an online store for merchandise and apparel.

 September 7, 2016: PlayStation 4 Slim Unveiled

-On September 7, 2016, Sony unveiled the PlayStation 4 Slim (PS4 Slim), a revision of the original PS4 with a 40% smaller, streamlined design, matte finish, and minor updates to the DualShock 4 controller.
+On September 7, 2016, the PlayStation 4 Slim, a revision of the original PS4 hardware with a streamlined form factor, was unveiled.
+The new casing is 40% smaller with a rounded body and matte finish.
+It also features minor updates to the DualShock 4 controller.

 Sony PlayStation 4 500GB Console (Renewed)